 Toilet Makes Odd Noises

 Sometimes, toilets make the strangest sounds.
 These sounds can vary between a loud foghorn and a low hiss.
 Most toilet noises are caused by valve issues, which are thankfully relatively easy to fix.

 Does Hard Water Effect Toilets?

 The answer is an undeniable yes.
-If you’re not sure what hard water is, its water with excessive minerals dissolved in it, especially calcium and magnesium.
+If you’re not sure what hard water is, it's water with excessive minerals dissolved in it, especially calcium and magnesium.
 Our hard Edmonton water wreaks havoc on plumbing fixtures, especially our toilets.
-First, the minerals cause scale buildup within the fill valve of the toilet which cause issues with filling the tank, either not filling enough or too much.
+First, the minerals cause scale buildup within the fill valve of the toilet which causes issues with filling the tank, either not filling enough or too much.

 Second, it can also leave scale on the hole that the flapper aims to plug which prevents it from getting a good seal and will cause leaks.

-Third, as the toilet ages all the internal paths that water is directed when you flush slowly scale over the years.
-Eventually you’ll start to notice that the flush isn’t what it used to be because the water isn’t flushing with the same vigour it used to.
+Third, as the toilet ages, all the internal paths that water is directed when you flush slowly scale over the years.
+Eventually, you’ll start to notice that the flush isn’t what it used to be because the water isn’t flushing with the same vigor it used to.
 This last problem is challenging to fix because none of these waterways are accessible for cleaning.
-Usually when your toilet is reaching this stage it is time to go.
+Usually, when your toilet is reaching this stage it is time to go.

 How Long Do Toilets Last?

 Toilets can last for an average of fifty years.
 That's half a century of daily use!
 However, the plumbing they're connected to isn't likely to survive nearly as long.
 Toilets tend to be replaced around the 25-year mark when plumbing lines are updated, repaired, or replaced, and even earlier since newer toilets are more economical, costing you less money in the long run.